zenml-io/blog.zenml.io/_posts/2022-10-05-zenml-revamped.md

 ![ZenML remote metadata before 0.20.0](/assets/posts/zenml_revamped/remote-metadata-pre-0.20.png)
 ![ZenML remote metadata after 0.20.0](/assets/posts/zenml_revamped/remote-metadata-post-0.20.png)

--> Talk about why this was neccessary: Because the metadata store connection was clunky and users found it a big bottleneck.
-By replacing the metadata store database with a FAstAPI application, things are faster, more secure, and easier to use.
+-> Talk about why this was necessary: Because the metadata store connection was clunky and users found it a big bottleneck.
+By replacing the metadata store database with a FastAPI application, things are faster, more secure, and easier to use.
 Address removing MLMD in the future with Mac M1.

 -> Talk about deployment options with `zenml deploy` and link to deployment guide https://docs.zenml.io/getting-started/deploying-zenml